vdutor/TF-rex/README.md

 ```
 The game is now accessable on your localhost `127.0.0.1`.

-Next, just run the the python code
+Finally, just run the the python code
 ```sh
 $ python main.py --help
 $ python main.py learn